Lancelot1998/Bcmaster/README.md

 # Notice
 * This is the 1st version of BCmaster, for detailed usage guidance, please wait for our update!!!<br>
-* Some of the statistics in the Fig. 3 of paper "Effective Scaling of Blockchain Beyond Consensus Innovations and Moore's Law: Challenges and Opportunities" can be found in folder public-chain benchmark results collection!!!
+* Some of the statistics in the Fig. 3 of paper "Effective Scaling of Blockchain Beyond Consensus Innovations and Moore's Law: Challenges and Opportunities", in IEEE Systems Journal, can be found in folder `public-chain benchmark results collection`!!!